-Times Square Ball Drop and the Story Behind this New Year’s Eve Tradition
+Times Square Ball Drop: The Story of the New Year’s Eve Tradition

-Usually an estimated one million people are at the “center of the universe for the countdown”—Times Square.
-An audience of a billion more people are expecting to be watching via television or live-streaming directly to their phones or other devices.
+As in most years, this year an estimated one million people are expected to be in Times Square, thought of as the “center of the universe” for this night.
+An audience of a billion more people are expected to watch via television or live-stream directly to their phones or other devices.

 The Party Tradition Begins

-The first New Year’s Eve celebration in Times Square occurred in 1904, just after the New York Times had relocated to a new building in what had been known as Longacre Square.
-Publisher Adolph Ochs had successfully pushed for a renaming of the district, and the triangular area where the new building sat at the intersection of 7th Avenue, Broadway, and 42nd Streets has since then been known as Times Square.
+The first New Year’s Eve celebration in Times Square occurred in 1904, just after the New York Times relocated to a new building in what had then called Longacre Square.
+Publisher Adolph Ochs successfully pushed to rename the area for his newspaper.
+The triangular area where the new building sat at the intersection of 7th Avenue, Broadway, and 42nd Streets has since that time has been known as Times Square.

-A few years later the city banned the use of fireworks, and that led to the creation of a new tradition.
-At first, Ochs’ team developed a creative use of lights.
-At the end of 1905, lights were configured to read “1906” and these electric lights flashed from the tower of the Times building, reportedly visible from miles away.
-The Times tower was also festooned with electric streamers that lighted the building’s four corners.
+A few years later the city banned the use of fireworks.
+That led to the creation of a new tradition using lights.
+At the end of 1905, the “1905” lights were configured to read “1906.”
+These electric lights flashed from the tower of the Times building, reportedly visible from miles away.
+The Times tower was also festooned with electric streamers that lit the building’s four corners.

 The first ball made for Times Square was iron and wood and weighed 700 pounds; it featured light from one hundred 25-watt light bulbs.
 It was made by an immigrant metalworker whose company, Artkraft Strauss, took responsibility for the creation and dropping of the ball for most of the 20th century.

-As a result, that fist drop of the Times Square ball was met by a subdued crowd.
-The New York Times reports: “The dropping of the illuminated ball on the tower of The Times was awaited by an expectant crowd with upturned faces.
+As a result, that first drop of the Times Square ball was met by a subdued crowd.
+The New York Times put a decent face on it with its report: “The dropping of the illuminated ball on the tower of The Times was awaited by an expectant crowd with upturned faces.
 The square was thronged.
 As the ball dropped on the stroke of twelve an involuntary cheer arose from many thousands.”
 (NYT 1-2-1908)

-Times Square ball dropSince that time there have been several new versions of the ball, but one thing remains the same: People enjoy gathering in Times Square — or watching via television or the Internet — to mark the beginning of a new year.
+By this year, community life has returned to normal.
+Security is always high for these occasions, but there is little doubt that people enjoy gathering in Times Square — or watching via television or the Internet — to mark the beginning of a new year.

 To read about why we sing Auld Lang Syne on New Year’s Eve, click here.